raspberrypilearning/see-like-a-bat/worksheet2.md

 # See like a Bat

-In this next section, you're going to incorporate your device into a glove, to allow you to navigate around like a bat!
+In the second section of this worksheet, you're going to incorporate your device into a glove, to allow you to navigate around like a bat!

 ## The First Step